siarheidudko/redux-cluster/README.md

 ```

 ### Stability: 1 - Experimental
 Please familiarize yourself with the architectural schemes before use.
+In Windows createServer is not supported in child process (named channel write is not supported in the child process), please use as TCP-server.

 #### Create socket server